1960 MERCEDES BENZ 190SL RIGHT HAND DRIVE FULL RESTORATION CONCOURS WINNER

 Vehicle available for viewing in the UK near Stansted Airport on an appointment basis.

-WARRANTY & FINANCE AVAILABLE - Please enquire
+WARRANTY & FINANCE AVAILABLE ON REQUEST

 Lux Classics make every effort to ensure that the information contained on the website ("the Information") is accurate and complete.
 However, errors and omissions may occur from time to time and we are not able to guarantee the accuracy of the Information.
 Therefore, we cannot be held liable for any reliance which you place on the information.
 Lux Classics does not give any warranties in respect of the website or the Information or the goods and services available via the website and makes no representations as the fitness for a particular purpose of any goods or services available via the website.